JoannaBy/DHSI-Stylometry/13th_June.md

 ### Introduction to stylometry
 * How to compare corpora?
 How to divide corpus into representative samples?
 * Craig's Zeta and its implementation in oppose() function of 'stylo' package:
-  * preferred / avoided words,
+  * words preferred - words consistently used only in the primary set,
+  * words avoided - words consistently used only in the secondary set,
   * markers.

 ### The reading